ashu1994/mongodb/README.md

 ### Sharding + Replication

 The setup is not much different to the one described above.
-All you have to do is add the `sc-mongodb::replicaset` recipe to all shard nodes, and make sure that all shard nodes which should be in the same replicaset have the same shard name.
+All you have to do is add the `mongodb::replicaset` recipe to all shard nodes, and make sure that all shard nodes which should be in the same replicaset have the same shard name.

 For more details, you can find a [tutorial for Sharding + Replication](https://github.com/edelight/chef-mongodb/wiki/MongoDB%3A-Replication%2BSharding) in the wiki.